-Choi has served on the board of directors for Families in Global Transitions (FIGT) and as a member of editorial boards for various journals, including the Journal of Counseling and Development (JCD), Journal of College Student Development (JCSD), and Journal of LGBT Issues in Counseling.
-Her work with Queer Educators and Counselors Network (QECN) received the Community Advocacy Award for AD 27 Pride Celebration in 2022.
+Choi has served on the board of directors for Families in Global Transitions and as a member of editorial boards for various journals, including the Journal of Counseling and Development (JCD), Journal of College Student Development (JCSD), and Journal of LGBT Issues in Counseling.
+Her work with Queer Educators and Counselors Network received the Community Advocacy Award for AD 27 Pride Celebration in 2022.
+She's also been recognized as an International Fellow in the National Board of Certified Counselors (NBCC) and as a recipient of the NASFA Diversity Impact Program.
+She has been a Public Voices Fellow and regularly contributes to Psychology Today.

 “I understand now why I had been mummified by an unspoken shame that began with my mother, grandmother and likely many women before them, forming a chain into our family’s unexamined past.
 I was about to embark on a healing journey… Gradually, after having been gently received, our initially halting stories would be unpacked and processed.
 They would make us new, make us happier and bring us closer.
 Before long, we would speak courageously and boldly, even laughing at ourselves—and find love, forgiveness and life-giving liberation.”